CNG and Hydrogen Cylinders: Types, Generations, and Applications

 Compressed Natural Gas (CNG) and hydrogen (H2) are both cleaner alternatives to traditional fossil fuels, and their use is rapidly expanding across transportation and industrial sectors.
 A critical component for the storage and transportation of these gases is the gas cylinder.
 With multiple types and generations of CNG and hydrogen cylinders available, understanding the differences between them is essential for selecting the right one based on specific needs.

-There are Five main types of CNG and hydrogen cylinders, each distinguished by their materials, design, and intended applications.
+There are five main types of CNG and H2 cylinders, each distinguished by their materials, design, and intended applications.

 Read more about our CNG and H2 products here.